mariagorskikh/bakerymcpserver/README.md

-# Flour Bakery Gateway
+# Health Shield Insurance Gateway

-A Model Context Protocol (MCP) server that provides a standardized interface for interacting with the Flour Bakery API for Claude capabilities.
+A Model Context Protocol (MCP) server that provides a standardized interface for interacting with the Health Shield Insurance API for Claude capabilities.

 ## Features

 - Implements the Model Context Protocol specification
-- Provides the `BakeryRequest` tool as the primary interface to Flour Bakery
+- Provides the `InsuranceRequest` tool as the primary interface to Health Shield Insurance
 - Includes standard chat functionality via a prompt interface
 - Supports deployment on Railway

-## Core Capability: BakeryRequest Tool
+## Core Capability: InsuranceRequest Tool

-The `BakeryRequest` tool is the central feature of this MCP server.
+The `InsuranceRequest` tool is the central feature of this MCP server.
 It provides:

-- Direct access to Flour Bakery for processing any request
+- Direct access to Health Shield Insurance for processing any request
 - Simple interface that accepts a prompt parameter
 - Ability to leverage all of Claude's capabilities
 - Automatic session management